-HTML5 is one of the fastest evolving web technologies we know, so much so that many web browsers are still trying to catch up to the full feature list of HTML5.
+HTML5 is one of the fastest evolving web technologies we know; so much that many web browsers are still trying to catch up to its full feature list.
 We are still experiencing the very early stages of web development, and the capabilities of scripting languages and the browsers themselves.
 Anyone who has ever worked with a scripting and/or programming language will know the importance of a good editor.

-We will be taking a look at both code editors, and WYSIWYG type of text editors that we can implement in our websites and projects and use to directly script with HTML5 code from within these text editors.
-Makes you wonder if WordPress is ever going to advance their content editor to fully support programming languages, a definitive thought for the future.
+We will be taking a look at both code editors, and WYSIWYG-type of text editors that we can implement in our websites and projects and directly script with HTML5 code from within these text editors.
+Makes you wonder if WordPress is ever going to advance their content editor to fully support programming languages; a definitive thought for the future.

-Aloha Editor is a stand alone library with a functional and stateless API that provides you with essential editing capabilities not available in browsers.
-The lightweight file-size makes Aloha Editor appealing to those are dealing with projects and websites that receive thousands of requests on frequent basis, and you are in full control of how the editor acts in certain situations, there’s an attached API that enables to customize the functionality.
+Aloha Editor is a standalone library with a functional and stateless API.
+It provides you with essential editing capabilities not available in browsers.
+The lightweight file size makes Aloha Editor appealing to those are dealing with projects and websites that receive thousands of requests on frequent basis.
+You are in full control of how the editor acts in certain situations.
+Furthermore, there’s an attached API that enables the customization of the functionality.

-A built-in preview module lets you see what your code looks like in real-time, saving you a ton of time having to switch back and forth between the browser and the editor; HTMLPad brings the browser to the editor.
-And on top of all that, all of your code is automatically checked against standard quality, giving you a chance to relax about being compliant with the latest standards for JS, CSS and HTML.
+A built-in preview module lets you see what your code looks like in real-time.
+This saves you a ton of time from having to switch back and forth between the browser and the editor; HTMLPad brings the browser to the editor.
+And on top of that, all of your code is automatically checked against standard quality.
+Thus, it gives you a chance to relax about being compliant with the latest standards for JS, CSS and HTML.

 TinyMCE is a well-known text editor amongst the webmaster and developer communities, and Textbox is a branch of TinyMCE; a powerful text editor for the responsive web, especially mobile devices.
-Features like seamless inline editing, and in-built spell checking make this particular text editor very appealing to those who are dealing with content heavy sites and need a solution for making editing fun again.
+Features like seamless in-line editing, and built-in spell checking make this particular text editor very appealing to those who are dealing with content heavy sites and need a solution for making editing fun again.
 It also supports Markdown, and will automatically strip your HTML5 code of any impurities.
-Works with the most prestigious frameworks and content management platforms on the web: Angular, Drupal, Microsoft, IBM and so many others.
+Works with the most prestigious frameworks and content management platforms on the web: Angular, Drupal, Microsoft, IBM.

-Redactor II is the number one editor choice for thousands of developers, it must be the framework approach that Redactor Editor takes — offering more than 200 callbacks and API Methods to support developers and their requirements for a sleek and professional code editor.
-The Redactor documentation is one of a kind, fully explaining the capabilities and possibilities of the editor, and how more can be achieved without losing resources and time.
+Redactor II is the top choice for thousands of developers.
+It must be the framework approach that Redactor Editor takes.
+It offers more than 200 callbacks and API methods to support developers and their requirements for a sleek and professional code editor.
+The Redactor documentation is one-of-a-kind, fully explaining the capabilities and possibilities of the editor, and how more can be achieved without losing resources and time.

 Squire is yet another rich text editor with HTML5 capabilities.
-It works across all your favorite browsers, yet remains its lightweight features and flexibility.
-Squire is also popular amongst its users for offering a text editor that supports the crafting of large variety of documents like content, email, snippets, even research papers if necessary.
+It works across all your favorite browsers, yet retains its lightweight features and flexibility.
+Squire is also popular for offering a text editor that supports the crafting of a variety of documents.
+These include content, email, snippets, even research papers if necessary.
 Squire looks to provide a lot of editing capacity without the compromise of performance.

-Mercury Editor has been built to help teams, developers and webmasters to have access to an editor that enables for a harmonious content editing experience.
-The only thing that might scare you away from using Mercury in your next project is the fact that this text editor is based on the Ruby on Rails engine, meaning that only Ruby developers can enjoy access to this wonderful editor.
+Mercury Editor has been built to help teams, developers and webmasters have access to an editor that enables for a harmonious content editing experience.
+The only thing that might scare you away from using Mercury in your next project is the fact that this text editor is based on the Ruby on Rails engine.
+That means only Ruby developers can enjoy access to this wonderful editor.